 “How often do I need to test my hot tub water?”

 You should test hot tub water once every 1-2 weeks depending on your personal spa usage.
 The more people who use the tub, the more you will want to keep tabs on your water chemistry.
-When you test your hot tub water you are checking for safe pH, alkalinity, and chlorine levels.
+When you test your hot tub water you are checking for safe pH, alkalinity, and chlorine or alternative sanitizer levels.
 It is important for the pH of your hot tub to be between 7.4 and 7.8 for safety.

 Make sure to continue to test your hot tub water even if the tub isn’t being used regularly.
 Elements in the air can also contribute to hot tub water imbalance.
 Water imbalance could also lead to stains in your tub or surface damage.
 However, if you establish a strict schedule for testing and treating your spa water, you can keep your water clean and safe and the tub free from damage.